nitrictech/docs/docs/reference/csharp/v0/storage/bucket-files.md

 ---
-title: bucket.files()
+title: .NET - bucket.files()
-description: Get a list of file references for files that exist in the bucket.
+description: Reference for Nitric's .NET library - Get a list of file references for files that exist in the bucket.
 ---

 Get a list of file references for files that exist in the bucket.